chef/chef-web-docs/chef_master/source/windows.rst

 Atomic updates are enabled by default.
 They can be managed globally using the ``file_atomic_update`` setting in the client.rb file.
 They can be managed on a per-resource basis using the ``atomic_update`` property that is available with the **cookbook_file**, **file**, **remote_file**, and **template** resources.

-.. note:: On certain platforms, and after a file has been moved into place, the chef-client may modify file permissions to support features specific to those platforms.
-On platforms with SELinux enabled, the chef-client will fix up the security contexts after a file has been moved into the correct location by running the ``restorecon`` command.
-On the Microsoft Windows platform, the chef-client will create files so that ACL inheritance works as expected.
+.. note:: On certain platforms, and after a file has been moved into place, the Chef Infra Client may modify file permissions to support features specific to those platforms.
+On platforms with SELinux enabled, the Chef Infra Client will fix up the security contexts after a file has been moved into the correct location by running the ``restorecon`` command.
+On the Microsoft Windows platform, the Chef Infra Client will create files so that ACL inheritance works as expected.

 .. end_tag